About

 Regality is the phrase best used to describe REWA’s work.
 Not in the gaudy sense that imposes its will, or shines so brightly one is forced to turn away.
 But in the quiet, subdued manner that commands respect and holds your attention effortlessly.

 REWA’s bold figurative portraits are by all accounts an extension of the artist herself.
-A melting pot of varying influences, cultures, and experiences that have shaped and moulded a person that is as comfortable haggling the price of lace fabric in the heart of the hustle and bustle of Onitsha market, as they are blitzing through the high end boutiques of London and Paris.
+A melting pot of varying influences, cultures, and experiences that have shaped and moulded a person as comfortable haggling the price of lace fabric in the heart of the hustle and bustle of Onitsha market as they are blitzing through the high-end boutiques of London and Paris.

-In REWA’s case, that tradition and ancient custom is that of the Igbo people of South-East Nigeria, who are often described as Nigeria’s most industrious and enterprising, as well as their most independent of thought and practice.
-The ancient value system and custom of the Igbo people and their fierce independence is evidenced in the themes REWA unpacks in her portraits, seen through a contemporary lens.
-Essential themes such as the importance of coming of age, engagement, marriage and playing one’s part in their community and Igbo society at large are fundamental to REWA, and seamlessly blend the old with the modern; adapted, but never compromised to suit the times.
+In REWA’s case, that tradition and ancient custom is that of the Igbo people of South East Nigeria, who are often described as Nigeria’s most industrious and enterprising, as well as their most independent of thought and practice.
+The ancient value system and customs of the Igbo people, and their fierce independence, are evidenced in the themes REWA unpacks in her portraits, seen through a contemporary lens.
+Essential themes such as the importance of coming of age, engagement, marriage, and playing one’s part in community and society at large are fundamental to REWA, and seamlessly blend the old with the modern.
+Adapted, but never compromised to suit the times.

-What stands REWA apart from most contemporary artists today, is that she transcends the title of artist, and is all but in name, a historian, and chronicler of the evolution of her ethnic group, nation and continent in real time.
-Through her work, we witness firsthand the assertion and confidence of women; their ability to code switch, and dip effortlessly between the West and the African continent whilst retaining their essence, and above all else the liberty of having options, and not being restricted by the confines of patriarchy and perpetually subject to the male gaze as art history is all too often guilty of.
+What sets REWA apart from most contemporary artists today is that she transcends the title of artist and is all but in name, a historian and chronicler of the evolution of her ethnic group, nation and continent in real time.
+Through her work, we witness firsthand the assertion and confidence of women, their ability to code switch and dip effortlessly between the West and the African continent whilst retaining their essence, and above all else, the liberty of having options.
+Unbound by patriarchy and freed from the limiting gaze of art history’s traditional canon.

 Beyond being aesthetically captivating, REWA’s work is intellectually stimulating, thought provoking and educational.
-Although working through the medium of acrylic paints, it is well within reason and justified to liken the importance of her practice to that of fellow compatriots and creative greats, Chinua Achebe and Chimamanda Ngozie Adichie, whose work, like REWA’s has put an illuminating spotlight on both past and contemporary Nigerian society; its inhabitants and their worldview.
+Though she works through the medium of acrylics, it is well within reason to liken the importance of her practice to that of fellow Nigerian cultural giants such as Chinua Achebe and Chimamanda Ngozi Adichie, whose work, like REWA’s, has placed an illuminating spotlight on both past and contemporary Nigerian society, its inhabitants and their worldview.

 SELECT WORKS